Final Cut of Director: Production

 Final Cut of Director was launched in Malaysia in 2006 with the title Cinema for the Hindi version and Bommalattam for the Tamil version.
-Bharathiraja decided to make the film in Hindi after casting Nana Patekar to play Rana.
-Vikram was initially considered to play Arjun's role.
-Arjun Sarja was cast as Vivek, a CBI officer although he was not fluent in Hindi.
+Bharathiraja decided to make the film in Hindi after casting Nana Patekar.
+Arjun Sarja was cast as a police officer.
 Rukmini Vijayakumar was cast in an important role.
-The film was to be made in Hindi and dubbed into Tamil.
 Cinema was based on a true incident that took place in Hampi.
-The film was mostly made in Mumbai and Goa.
-Scenes involving Nana Patekar and Arjun Sarja were shot in Chennai.
-Nana and Bharathiraja fought during filming; according to Bharathiraja; "We fought with each other a couple of times.
-However the fights helped us to sharpen our thoughts and to shape the movie in a nice way."
-Nagravi of Insight Media bought the film's rights.
-Bharathiraja and cinematographer Kannan said Final Cut of Director is one of the best films they had made.
+Bharathiraja recalled that he and Patekar often fought during filming, but after seeing the finished product, Patekar appreciated Bharathiraja.